Who is Manuela, precarious in the airline sector: the 36-year-old who "hit" Meloni - Breaking Latest News

 Manuela Pellegrino, a precarious worker at the union meeting with the government: “They say things will change, let’s wait”

 After the meeting, as he left Palazzo Chigi, Pellegrino declared: “I didn’t get an answer, they nodded to the story of my life, my experience as a seasonal and they stay there, things will change.
-We don’t know when, so it could be that I’ll also be a seasonal player for other years, we’re here to wait.”
+We don’t know when, so it could be that I’ll also be a seasonal player for other years, we’re waiting here.”

 “The premier listened to her, she seemed impressed.
 And he replied that in recent years there have been too many degeneration in the labor market – reported Bombardieri-.
 After which the fringe benefits at three thousand euros, Manuela will not take them because as a precarious worker she has no children”.
 From the meeting “we bring home a result on the wedge, but we will make ourselves heard about everything else”, is the summary of the secretary general, who announces: “Our mobilization continues”.